NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 [Back to Top](#evsrestapi-client-sdk-java-tutorial)

-###  Find concepts by search term (restrict by synonym source and termgroup)
+### Find concepts by search term (restrict by synonym source and term type)

-Run the gradle command in the terminal to find concepts matching a search term within a specified terminology and restrict the search results by a synonym source of "NCI" and synonymTermGroup of "PT".
+Run the gradle command in the terminal to find concepts matching a search term within a specified terminology and restrict the search results by a synonym source of "NCI" and synonymTermType of "PT".

-`./gradlew test --tests gov.nih.nci.evs.api.SearchEndpointApiTest.searchFilterBySynonymSourceAndTermGroupTest`
+`./gradlew test --tests gov.nih.nci.evs.api.SearchEndpointsApiTest.searchFilterBySynonymSourceAndTermGroupTest`

 ```
 [Test worker] INFO gov.nih.nci.evs.api.SearchEndpointApiTest - Get search results from NCIT for term = dsDNA, synonym source =  NCI, synonym term type = PT